How To Get Picky Eaters To Eat Vegetables

 - Likely to wrestle the other child to the floor for no reason what so ever!

 All perfect conditions to sneak some veg into them without them noticing!

-- Be less fussy with what they are eating!
+- They are less fussy about what they are eating!

-- Not be psyched up and prepared for a dinner table battle ( catch them off guard !)
+- They are not psyched up and prepared for a dinner table battle ( catch them off guard !)

-- Not paying attention to what they are eating!
+- They’re not paying attention to what they are eating!

-- Willing to fight each other over the last carrot!
+- They fight each other over the last carrot!

 I decided that the first day would be all about coaxing them over to the plate

-- So, I mostly sliced fruit which I know they love, with just some bell peppers sliced in between.
+- I sliced fruit which I know they love, with just some bell peppers sliced in between.

 - I left the plate on a table next to the TV and walked away, no nagging, no coaxing, no acknowledgement of the plate of food, I just dumped it and ran!

 They dived in, wrestled each other for the last piece and then asked for more!

-- The second day I reduced the fruit by half and added different vegetables including olives which my kids love.
+- On the second day, I reduced the fruit by half and added different vegetables including olives which my kids love.

-- On the third day, it was all vegetables on the plate, I served the same vegetables they had eaten on the first two days
+- On the third day, it was all vegetables on the plate, I served the same vegetables they had eaten on the first two day

-After that, I added one new vegetable a day.
+- After that, I added one new vegetable per day

 - Each day they cleared the plate, no matter what I put on it!